sourcegit-scm/sourcegit/README.md

 | macOS   | `${HOME}/Library/Application Support/SourceGit`     |

 > [!TIP]
-> You can open this data storage directory from the main menu.
+> * You can open this data storage directory from the main menu `Open Data Storage Directory`.
+> * You can create a `data` folder next to the `SourceGit` executable to force this app to store data (user settings, downloaded avatars and crash logs) into it (Portable-Mode).
+Only works on Windows.

 For **Windows** users: